intercede-sdk/LlmTranslateResx/readme.md

 ### Tips for using Azure OpenAI models
 - Use Azure portal to create an "Azure OpenAI".
 This will give you the endpoint (Uri) and an apiKey to use
 - Then use the "Explore Azure AI Foundry Portal" option in Azure portal to launch the "Azure AI Foundry".
-From here you deploy a model (e.g. gpt-4.1-mini) which gives you the model string to use in the utility
+From here you deploy a model (e.g. gpt-4.1-mini) which shows you the model string to configure in the this utility

 ## Automating the translation of many resx files
 It is advisable to test a single file first to ensure you are happy with the result.